What is GIS?

 Opportunities include employment with private, state, local and federal agencies dealing with natural and cultural resources, archaeology and industrial and public relations.
 GIS technicians are frequently employed by municipalities to monitor population growth and expansion and to develop predictive models to guide future infrastructural needs.

-For more information on the GIS Certification, contact Dr. Terry Winemiller, Associate Professor of Anthropology and Geography in the Sociology Department, 327 Liberal Arts, at 334-244-3945 or by email at firstname.lastname@example.org.
+For more information on the GIS Certification, contact Dr. Terry Winemiller, Associate Professor of Anthropology and Geography in the Sociology Department, Liberal Arts Tech Wing, or call 334-244-3945, or email at email@example.com.